 The establishment of the Office of China Affairs (OCA) represents the next leap forward in deepening the university's ties with China.
 OCA's work falls into six distinct areas:

-- Serving as the University’s SAFEA-approved training center for Chinese officials, university administrators, and professionals
+Serving as the University’s SAFEA partnership training center for Chinese officials, university administrators, and professionals

 We hope that our website provides a welcome guide as you endeavor to deepen your ties with China—whether you're hosting a guest from China, planning to study abroad, or interested in learning more about our training program or existing MOUs.
 Contact us for help in developing further ties with China.